hashicorp/packer/website/source/docs/command-line/inspect.html.markdown

 ---
 layout: "docs"
 page_title: "Inspect - Command-Line"
+description: |-
+  The `packer inspect` Packer command takes a template and outputs the various components a template defines.
+This can help you quickly learn about a template without having to dive into the JSON itself.
+The command will tell you things like what variables a template accepts, the builders it defines, the provisioners it defines and the order they'll run, and more.
 ---

 # Command-Line: Inspect

-The `packer inspect` command takes a template and outputs the various components a template defines.
+The `packer inspect` Packer command takes a template and outputs the various components a template defines.
 This can help you quickly learn about a template without having to dive into the JSON itself.
 The command will tell you things like what variables a template accepts,